Lolliedieb/cuckoo/README.md

 The solver uses the same parameters as the original lean miner.

+New parameter:
+Use -e  to set the number of edge bits.

 ## How it works

 Watch my talk at the 2019 Grin Amsterdam Meetup to see how it works.